Roll20/roll20-character-sheets/Star Wars FFG Alternate/README.md

 **Playtesters**:  Gene Eilebrecht, Ben Hamill, Aaron Lambers, Zack Morris, Brett Wilson, Timothy Yuen

+## Version 1.1

+* Added the "Stun" weapon quality.
+This quality has a numeric rating as opposed to the "Stun Damage" quality which is a flag to indicate whether the weapon has a stun setting.

 ## Version 1.0.1

 * Requires manual initialization of fields.
 Make sure to set all number fields you want to use to a value with a manual keyboard input the first time you use that field.
 Not doing so may cause some odd behavior with calculations dependent on those fields receiving an "undefined" value.
 This includes all Characteristics, Vital Stats, Weapon and Armor stats, and Item encumbrance.
 There is code to auto-init fields, but it currently won't trigger until Roll20 fixes a bug with the sheet:opened event.